-The fair value for financial instruments traded in active markets at the reporting date is based on their quoted price (closingprice), without any deduction for transaction costs.
+The fair value for financial instruments traded in active markets at the reporting date is based on their quoted price (closing price), without any deduction for transaction costs.
+The fair value for financial instruments (investment in funds) at the reporting date is based on their market price (closing prices) observable in market other than active market.